 - ¼ cup fresh basil

-- 3 tbsp extra-virgin olive oil (more for a smoother pesto)
+- 3 tablespoon extra-virgin olive oil (more for a smoother pesto)

-- ¼ tsp fine grain kosher salt, more to taste
+- ¼ teaspoon fine grain kosher salt, more to taste

 - ⅓ cup vegan ricotta cheese